Mediation

 Please Contact Me to Learn More

 Please note that while I can answer general questions about the process, I cannot discuss case facts with only one of the parties, without the other party being present/aware.
 Please use the contact form at the bottom, or, have each party complete my Mediation Questionnaire here.
-If you live or work in Chicago, elsewhere in Cook County or in DuPage County, we can meet in person.
+If you live or work in Chicago, elsewhere in Cook County or Lake County, we can meet in person.